letsencrypt/website/content/en/docs/oids.md

 show_lastmod: false
 ---

-An Object Identifier (OID) is a dotted-separated sequence of numbers used to uniquely identify various objects within the WebPKI.
-For example, every _extension_ within an X.509 certificate is identified by an OID, and the OID `2.5.29.15` is defined to represent the [Key Usage](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.3) extension.
+An Object Identifier (OID) is a dot-separated sequence of numbers used to uniquely identify various objects within the WebPKI.
+For example, every extension within an X.509 certificate is uniquely identified by an OID, and the OID `2.5.29.15` identifies the [Key Usage](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.3) extension.
 Similarly, the OID `2.23.140.1.2.1` can be placed within the body of the [Certificate Policies](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.4) extension to indicate that the certificate was validated according to the [CA/Browser Forum's "Domain Validated" criteria](https://github.com/cabforum/servercert/blob/main/docs/BR.md#12-document-name-and-identification).

 This page lists the OIDs used by Let's Encrypt, documents what each OID means, and points to where we use them.